-Using Self-determination Theory (SDT), especially sub-theories of basic need satisfaction and goal contents theory, and psychological distance, the work will examine the relationship between motivation, behaviour, and underlying needs.
+This work extends existing work on motivation, by examining whether and how taking part in online citizen science can contribute towards the fulfilment of our psychological needs.
+Using Self-determination Theory (SDT), especially sub-theories of basic need satisfaction and goal contents theory, the work examines the relationship between motivation, behaviour, and underlying needs.
 SDT relates intrinsic and extrinsic motivation to satisfaction of universal basic psychological needs: autonomy (freedom to act as desired), relatedness (connection with others), and competence (the ability to carry out an action effectively).
 This provides potential psychological grounding for understanding citizen science participation, as volunteers are likely to be drawn to projects that satisfy their underlying needs.
-It is also necessary to consider the impact that participation in citizen science has upon the participant.
-Increased engagement with a scientific topic is likely to reduce psychological distance to that topic by making it more concrete and tangible.
-Reduced psychological distance as a result of engaging with citizen science may promote related actions, including further participation in projects, and additional scientific or community activities.
-The theoretical relationship between psychological distance and motivation remains unclear, and the impact of engaging with citizen science on psychological distance has not been explored.
-Therefore this work will explore these relationships and examine how they relate to engaging and retaining participants in citizen science.
-Combined with actual behaviour across different project and task types, the work will identify the most positive and effective forms of engagement with citizen science, as well as identifying and resolving barriers to participation.
+It is also necessary to consider the wider impact that participation in citizen science has upon the participant.
+Increased engagement with citizen science may promote related actions, including further participation in projects, and additional scientific or community activities.